Just so you know, as an Amazon Associate we earn from qualifying purchases made via bold green links, buttons or images.

 This light is usually worn as a helmet vent mount.
 In that respect, it’s adjustable and has a low profile.
 The kit also includes a bar mount option.
 Finally, this mid-range unit comes with a dedicated charger, not just a USB cable.

 This Flex MTB is a feature-rich high-end handle mount with a separate battery, which some riders prefer.
 The company has put a lot of effort into creating a cable connection that can hold up to rougher use.
-This light utilizes gel-filled connectors to create a fairly waterproof seal and reduce shock and vibrations through the system.
+This light utilizes gel-filled connectors to create a fairly waterproof seal and reduce vibrations and shock through the system.

 The unit has a max lumens of 3200.
 It only includes two modes, high and low beam, which is a good fit for commuters who don’t want to fuss with complicated settings.
 This light also includes a power-saving feature, dimming somewhat when it detects that the rider has stopped.